Nishant-Dwivedi/Nishant-Dwivedi/README.md

 ## Rapidfire
-- 🌱 I’m currently learning MERN stack although I prefer to stick to the frontend side of things.
+- 🌱 I’m currently learning NextJS.

 - 🎯 My favourite leisure activity is reading  blogs about Javascript and related technologies.
+I also leetcode whenever i'm free but that doesn't happen as often as i would like it to.

 - ⚡ I'm always open to collaborating on exciting projects.
-HMU if you have anything in mind.
+Hit me up if you have anything in mind.

 <br/>